Royals vs. Athletics Player Props Betting Odds

-Player prop bet options for Vinnie Pasquantino, Brent Rooker and others are listed when the Kansas City Royals host the Oakland Athletics at Kauffman Stadium on Saturday (first pitch at 7:10 PM ET).
+Bookmakers have listed player props for Brent Rooker, Vinnie Pasquantino and others when the Oakland Athletics visit the Kansas City Royals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!